 Finally, our training objective is given by

 where the hyperparameter $\lambda$ controls the balance between the score prediction and MAE reconstruction losses, and it cannot be too large to drive the training away from the standard DSM update.

 \paragraph{Unmasking tuning} Although the model is trained on masked images, it can be used to generate full images with high quality in the standard class-conditional setting.
 However, we observe that the masked training always leads to a worse performance of the CFG sampling than the original DiT training (without masking).
-It is partly because the unconditional model (by setting the class label $c$ to the null token $\varnothing$) has difficulty of predicting the score with partially visible tokens only (without relying on the class information).
+This is because classifier-free guidance relies on both conditional and unconditional score.
+Without label information, learning unconditional score from only 50\% tokens is much harder than that of conditional score.
+Therefore, the unconditional model (by setting the class label $c$ to the null token $\varnothing$) is not as good as the conditional model.
 To further close the gap between the training and inference, after the masked training, we finetune the model using a smaller batch size and learning rate at minimal extra cost.
 We also explore two different masking ratio schedules during unmasking tuning: 1) the \emph{zero-ratio} schedule, where the masking ratio $r=0$ throughout all the tuning steps, and 2) the \emph{cosine-ratio} schedule, where the masking ratio $r=0.5 * \cos^4(\pi/2 * i / n_{\text{tot}})$ with $i$ and $n_{\text{tot}}$ being the current steps and the total number of tuning steps, respectively.
-This unmasking tuning strategy trades a slightly more training cost for the better performance of the CFG sampling.
+This unmasking tuning strategy trades a slightly higher training cost for the better performance of CFG sampling.